jboss-developer/jboss-developer-shared-resources/guides/RUN_ARQUILLIAN_TESTS.md

 The individual quickstart README should tell you what to expect in the console output and the server log when you run the tests.

+_Note:_

-_Note:_ If you do not configure the Maven settings as described here, [Configure Maven](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CONFIGURE_MAVEN.md#configure-maven-to-build-and-deploy-the-quickstarts), you must pass the configuration setting on every Maven command as follows: ` -s QUICKSTART_HOME/settings.xml`
+* _For the JBoss EAP 6.x quickstarts, if you do not configure your Maven settings as described here, [Configure Maven](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CONFIGURE_MAVEN.md#configure-maven-to-build-and-deploy-the-quickstarts), you must pass the configuration settings file on every Maven command as follows: ` -s QUICKSTART_HOME/settings.xml`._
+* _The JBoss EAP 7 quickstarts include the repository in the project POM files and do not require you to configure your Maven settings._

 Test the Quickstart on a Remote Red Hat JBoss Enterprise Application Platform Server
 -------------------------------------